hashicorp/design-system/website/docs/components/tabs/partials/guidelines/guidelines.md

 ## Sizes

 Medium-sized tabs work best in most contexts.
 Large tabs can be used when needed to emphasize important sections, enhance clarity, and convey hierarchical distinction.

 ![Tabs sizes example](/assets/components/tabs/tab-size.png)

+### Choosing sizes

+Mixing different tab sizes is not recommended, as it can confuse users.
+Choose tab sizes with a purpose, aligning them with the hierarchical importance of the information they represent.

+### Organizing

+We recommend to structure your tabs to reflect the hierarchical organization.
+Large tabs are reserved for major differences, emphasizing their importance, and should be used sparingly.
+Medium tabs, by contrast, are more adaptable and suited for grouping content under those significant categories, promoting an organized and straightforward experience within specific sections or among related content.

 ## Spacing